iromanovsky/irom.info/_posts/2023-11-20-resume-as-code.md

 ## Step 1.
 Export your resume data to a standard format

-[JSON Resume](https://jsonresume.org/) project aims to standardize resume data in JSON format.
-This serialized data becomes a versatile foundation for various tools.
+The [JSON Resume](https://jsonresume.org/) project seeks to standardize resume data in JSON format, providing a flexible foundation for various applications.

-Use [JSON Resume Exporter](https://chrome.google.com/webstore/detail/json-resume-exporter/caobgmmcpklomkcckaenhjlokpmfbdec) extension for Chrome (also works in Edge) to export your LinkedIn data into JSON Resume format.
+To export your LinkedIn profile into JSON Resume format, use the [JSON Resume Exporter](https://chrome.google.com/webstore/detail/json-resume-exporter/caobgmmcpklomkcckaenhjlokpmfbdec), a Chrome extension that also functions in Edge.

-There are alternative options to export LinkedIn data as well.
-One of them is [LinkedIn to Json Résumé](https://jmperezperez.com/linkedin-to-json-resume/) service which allows you to use [native LinkedIn export files](https://www.linkedin.com/help/linkedin/answer/a1339364/downloading-your-account-data).
+For alternatives, consider the [LinkedIn to Json Résumé](https://jmperezperez.com/linkedin-to-json-resume/) service, which utilizes [LinkedIn's native export files](https://www.linkedin.com/help/linkedin/answer/a1339364/downloading-your-account-data).

-For a more technical approach, the [LinkedIn API](https://learn.microsoft.com/en-us/linkedin/shared/integrations/people/profile-api) offers another possibility.
+Additionally, for those with a technical inclination, the [LinkedIn API](https://learn.microsoft.com/en-us/linkedin/shared/integrations/people/profile-api) provides another method for extracting your data.

 ## Step 2.
 Check and amend your data if necessary

+Once you have exported your data, it's important to thoroughly review it for any personal or sensitive information.
+Ensure that all details are accurate and relevant to your purposes.

-After exporting, ensure your data aligns with the [JSON Resume Schema](https://jsonresume.org/schema/).
-The [JSONResume Editor](https://marketplace.visualstudio.com/items?itemName=reflog.jsonresume) for VS Code can assist with syntax and, potentially, with preview and PDF generation.
+For assistance with syntax validation according to the [JSON Resume Schema](https://jsonresume.org/schema/), consider using the [JSONResume Editor](https://marketplace.visualstudio.com/items?itemName=reflog.jsonresume) plugin for VS Code.
+This tool can also potentially help with previewing your resume and generating a PDF version.

-Carefully review the exported data for personal or sensitive information, ensuring its accuracy and relevance.

 ## Step 3.
 Build you resume

-Upload your JSON Resume data as a [Gist](https://gist.github.com/) named `resume.json`, like in [this example](https://gist.github.com/iromanovsky/1437d070ab6bc06164b9e2aed6ca7a39).
-Then, visit `https://registry.jsonresume.org/{your_github_username}` (e.g., [my resume](https://registry.jsonresume.org/iromanovsky)) to view it.
+Upload your JSON Resume data as a [gist](https://gist.github.com/) named exactly `resume.json`, similar to [this example](https://gist.github.com/iromanovsky/1437d070ab6bc06164b9e2aed6ca7a39).
+You can then view your resume by visiting `https://registry.jsonresume.org/{your_github_username}`, like [my own resume here](https://registry.jsonresume.org/iromanovsky).

-You may choose a theme by looking at previews [here](https://registry.jsonresume.org/themes) and adding the theme name as a parameter like `?theme=Resu` to the URL of your resume ([mine](https://registry.jsonresume.org/iromanovsky?theme=Resu) for example) to test the theme with your own data.

-Take note that different themes may display or hide different sections of your JSON Resume data, and display it differently.
-When you are happy with the theme you selected, you can update the `meta` section of your `resume.json` gist with the parameter `"theme": "Theme-Name"`

-Now you can use your browser to "print" the web page into PDF and you are done.
+For customization, explore different themes by previewing them [here](https://registry.jsonresume.org/themes).
+You can preview a theme with your data by appending its name to your resume URL, such as `?theme=Resu` ([see my themed resume preview](https://registry.jsonresume.org/iromanovsky?theme=Resu)).
+Keep in mind that various themes might alter the visibility and layout of your resume's sections, some of them honor rich formatting and markdown, some are not.
+Once satisfied with a theme, update the `meta` section in your `resume.json` gist with `"theme": "Theme-Name"`.

+To convert your resume into a PDF, simply use the print function in your browser.

-Alternatively, you can use JSON Resume format to import data to some visual tools such as [ResuMake](https://resumake.io/) or even build your own theme using existing [Themes](https://jsonresume.org/themes/) and [NPM packages](https://www.npmjs.com/search?ranking=maintenance&q=jsonresume-theme) as guidance, while using 'resume-cli' command like below to build your PDF:
+Alternatively, you can use JSON Resume format to import data to some visual tools such as [ResuMake](https://resumake.io/), or even create your own theme using [available themes](https://jsonresume.org/themes/) and [NPM packages](https://www.npmjs.com/search?ranking=maintenance&q=jsonresume-theme) as guidance.
+Utilize the 'resume-cli' command as shown below to generate a PDF based on your custom theme:

 ```
 resume export igor.pdf --resume ./my-resume.json -t ./node_modules/jsonresume-theme-full